The curse.

 I could not challenge something for which there is no evidence.

+The effect her words had were catastrophic.
 This is the same catastrophic bind people find themselves in as a reaction to shock and grief following the sudden unexpected death of someone integral to their lives.
+Death is implacable, it is impossible on a human level to understand.
+The desire to put everything right is impossible.
 The voices start, the intrusive thoughts begin to dictate OCD behaviours.
 The sufferer watches, powerless to break the irrational belief that unless they 'do it right' another loved one will die...

+Carrying the blame affected me though.
 And now the core misogyny at the root of my first husbands shame and guilt is back.
-And no, it never faces me, it only ever meets me through the agency of others.
+And no, it never faces me directly, it only ever meets me through the agency of others.

 Before we could begin to explain why service user would be better off staying in this hospital, my daughter said to the psychiatrist, "Will you tell my mother that her behaviour..." and my blood froze.
 She spoke with my first husband's tone of voice and the same phrase he had used.
 The floor fell out from under my feet and I was back with her father screaming at me to do what he said or he'd put the children into the car and drive into a wall...